sharovatov/teamlead/articles/happiness.md

 # Developers happiness

-There are studies proving that unhappy developers are less productive and have higher risk of leaving the company.
+Studies prove that unhappy developer are less productive and have a higher risk of leaving the company.

 I’ve seen so many teams where developers were unhappy and ‘forced themselves’ to work.
-This is counter-productive; and it’s our managers’ duty to make sure our teams are as productive as possible.
+Forcing is counter-productive; our managers’ duty is to make sure our teams are as productive as possible.

-In this article I will review studies related to happiness and productivity and will try advising on how to get rid of things that are damaging your team.
+In this article, I will review studies related to happiness and productivity and try advising on how to get rid of things damaging your team.

 ## Happiness and the productivity of software engineers